-Table summarises the findings of the compliance audit.
+Table 9 summarises the findings of the compliance audit.
 This includes the opinions of independent auditors, and Clear Environment's audit opinion.

-In undertaking the audit, GreenPower Products that were found to comply with all criteria of Sections 3 and 4 of the Program Rules have received an unqualified opinion from Clear Environment (see Table below).
-It is noted that Version 10 of the Program Rules was applicable to the 2018 Settlement Period.
+In undertaking the audit, GreenPower Products that were found to comply with all criteria of Sections 3 and 4 of the Program Rules have received an unqualified opinion from Clear Environment (see Table 9 below).
+Version 10.1 of the Program Rules was applicable to the 2019 Settlement Period.